OpenLMIS/openlmis-template-service/TESTING.md

 We have asked for different OpenLMIS implementations to share their google analytics to better inform how we prioritize and invest in browser and device support going forward.

+#### Strategy for testing UI specific elements

+* Filter buttons should be checked by E2E tests (no need to test alignment in a separate ticket).
+* Sort buttons should be checked by E2E tests (no need to test alignment in a separate ticket).
+* We should include checking some component, like the filter button, in the E2E test for the specific screen rather than create a specific manual test case for all occurrences.
+* Checking whether the given screen is accessible for a user with or without proper rights should be checked by E2E tests.
+* Placing UI elements should not be tested.
+* Resizing input boxes should be checked by a E2E test.
+* The colors of the rows in the tables should not be tested.
+* Redirecting to the login form after token expiration should be checked by E2E tests.
+* Product grid/stockmanagement validations should be checked by E2E tests.
+* Toggles should be checked by a E2E test.
+* There is no need to have a test case for the background of the application.
+* The order of the items in the navigation bar should be checked by a E2E test.
+* Offline actions should be checked by E2E tests.
+* Filter button’s color should be checked by a E2E test.
+* The pagination component should not be checked separately because it is checked in the other E2E tests (i.e. submitting requisition).
+* The order of facilities within drop-downs has a unit test, so there is no need to check it manually.
+* Auto-save should be checked by a E2E test.
+* Table horizontal scrollbar should be tested manually.
+* Sticky columns should be tested manually.
+* Sticky headers should be tested manually.
+* Breadcrumbs should be tested manually.
+* Datepickers should be tested manually.

 ### Supported Devices

 OpenLMIS 3.0 is only officially supporting desktop browsers with use of a pointer (mouse, trackpad, etc).
 The UI will not necessarily support touch interfaces without a mouse pointer, such as iPad or other tablets.
 For now, we do not need to conduct testing or file bugs for tablets, smart watches, or other devices.